 Horvath had his best professional season in 2012, dominating the league with averages of 19.5 points and a league-leading 15.8 rebounds per game for the Jets.
 His outstanding performances earned him the NZNBL MVP, Kiwi MVP, Outstanding Forward, Outstanding NZ Forward/Centre, and the Leading Rebounder award, while also securing a spot in the All-Star Five.

-He continued his strong form in 2013, averaging 17.6 points, 13.8 rebounds, and 1.1 assists per game, once again earning All-Star Five honors.
+He continued his strong form in 2013, averaging 17.6 points, 13.8 rebounds, and 1.1 assists per game, once again earning All-Star Five honours.
 The following year, Horvath returned to the Jets and put up 14.6 points, 15.5 rebounds, and 1.7 assists per game, despite missing the first eight games of the season due to a groin injury.

 In 2015, Horvath started the season with Manawatu, averaging 6.6 points and 5.3 rebounds in six games before switching to the Wellington Saints, where he played seven games, averaging 1.6 points and 1.6 rebounds.
 Earlier that year, on January 14, Horvath had signed a short-term contract with the Sydney Kings as an injury replacement for Angus Brandt, appearing in three games for the Australian NBL club.